Shankhadeep2000/Frienzo/README.md

 # Frienzo
-This is an chatting I developed during an Hackathon 2k21 .It is a chatting app where people can chat , update there status, give feeling to the messages, etc.
+THIS THE LINK FOR SCREEN RECORDING OF MY APP WHICH I SUBMITED IN HACKATHON:[https://youtu.be/YYgEOQ4O1a8] This is an chatting I developed during an Hackathon 2k21 .It is a chatting app where people can chat , update there status, give feeling to the messages, etc.

 It mainly contains sign up page which has two ways : Phone Number or By email You can signIn through email and Google ;